Make a Difference...

 Looking to serve your community, connect with others, and fill a need?

 If you can give one hour of time and one gallon of gas, you can be a Meals on Wheels volunteer!
-Meals on Wheels Rowan needs volunteers to deliver nutritious meals and a friendly greeting to the homebound seniors and disabled in our communities.
+Meals on Wheels Rowan needs volunteers to deliver nutritious meals and a friendly greeting to the homebound seniors and disabled individuals in our community.

 Volunteers serve as members of a delivery team.
 Volunteers deliver in teams of two.
 One person drives and the other navigates, greets participants and delivers the meal.
 You can deliver once a week, twice a month or once a month!
 We can work with your schedule!
 You can select the area of the county where you would like to deliver meals or volunteer to help in the area where volunteers are currently needed.
-Volunteers sign a liability waiver and agree to participate in a brief training.
+Volunteers are asked to complete a volunteer packet that includes contact information, liability waiver, confidentiality and conflict of interest statement, photo release form, and background screening.

 Meals on Wheels Rowan accepts volunteer applications